EdwardView/TvSeriesReminder/README.md

 # TvSeriesReminder
-Reminds about the next episode of all the favourite TV series of mutiple users.
+Reminds about the next episode of all the favourite TV series of mutiple users by emailing them.
-Requires Email and comma seperated list of tv shows.
+Requires Email and comma seperated list of tv shows as input.
+Data is stored in a local sqlite database.

 # Modules